John F. Sullivan never had a chance to reach 100 years old today. Instead, he sacrificed his life for our freedom.

 Last year on this date I profiled Max Smith, 30th Infantry Division.
 You can read about Max here.

 On behalf of the fallen, if you would like to see more people become aware of this project to honor the WW2 fallen, be sure to share with others on Twitter, Facebook, etc. Thanks for your interest!

 I created this video to explain why I started this project: https://www.youtube.com/watch?v=vXt8QA481lY.

-Join the public Facebook group WW2 Fallen 100
+Please consider joining the public Facebook group to increase the exposure of this project.
+Go to: WW2 Fallen 100